ucdrstdenis/ECS150-Project1/README.md

 # ECS150-Project1 #
-A simple shell written in c by Robert St. Denis, Brian LaBar,  & Riley Mikkelsen
+A simple shell written in c.

 # SShell Rundown #
 A basic overview of how this program works.